camunda-community-hub/process-execution-automator/README.md

 Process-Automator do not

 * Execute service task in unit-scenario
-* It is not expected to throw a BPMN Message in the flow:  Process-Automator piloted a real system.
+* It is not expected to catch a BPMN Message in the flow:  Process-Automator piloted a real system.

 ## Requirement